|

 Appointed September 2012

-Mr. Flanagan is the Fire Chief and Director of Emergency Management for the Town of Winthrop.
+Mr. Flanagan is the retired Fire Chief and Director of Emergency Management for the Town of Winthrop.
 Prior to his appointment as Fire Chief in 2008, Mr. Flanagan served as Captain and Operations Officer for 21 years and has been a member of the Winthrop Fire Department since 1978.
 Mr. Flanagan serves as Winthrop’s jurisdictional point of contact (JPOC) for Boston’s Urban Areas Security Initiative and continues to be an active participant in metropolitan Boston’s emergency planning community.
 Mr. Flanagan studied electrical science at the Franklin Institute of Technology and Fire Science at North Shore Community College. |

 |